arshsinghphd/RANSAC-analysis/README.md

 A zero pivot indicates a singular matrix and the function returns an error.
 The coefficient vector is recovered by back substitution.
 For $m = 2$ this reduces to ordinary least squares line fitting, but the implementation handles all degrees without making any special case for the linear model.

-Apart from the sme guards of requiring least number of $m$ and $n$ for a non-trivial model, also guards in the program with the difference between $x_min$ and $x_max$ is beyond detection.
+Apart from the sme guards of requiring least number of $m$ and $n$ for a non-trivial model, also guards in the program with the difference between `x_min` and `x_max` is beyond detection.

 ```C